-We have our Nottingham Girls’ High School Open Day on Saturday 13 October and are looking forward to welcoming lots of families.
+We have our Nottingham Girls’ High School Open Day on Saturday 12 October and are looking forward to welcoming lots of families.
 It’s one of many open events we run throughout the year to give families the chance to find out what we’re all about, and it’s one of our favourites.
-Parents come with toddlers, interested in Reception at the Junior School for the future; teenagers come to find out about our Sixth Form provision and careers advice, and we have lots of other activities running across our Infant, Junior and Senior Schools.
+Parents come with toddlers, interested in Nursery and Reception ; teenagers come to find out about our Sixth Form provision and careers advice, and we have lots of other activities running across our Infant, Junior and Senior Schools.
 If the weather is nice enough, we might also get to enjoy a cup of tea and a slice of cake in the gardens too.

 Visiting a school is the best way to get a true impression of what it’s like.
 As well as seeing the facilities, meeting the staff and engaging with the pupils, you will get an instinctive sense of it, and that intangible impression of a school is extremely important.
 It’s like going on a date – you don’t know until you meet, whether you’re going to click or not.

 This is our guide to help you get the most out of Open Days, and we hope to welcome you to ours too.

 Many schools have their open days during October and November.
 Ideally, you should visit two academic years in advance, as it’s helpful to start researching early.
 This gives you plenty of time to have follow up visits, personal tours and time to consider all the options before having to submit applications.

 Attending an Open Day can be surprisingly emotional.
 You’ll get a sense of your child’s potential future.
 You’ll suddenly picture her there through her whole school life.
 It’s a big thing, full of excitement and opportunity!